Data Analysis

 Out of print and in demand.
 This is where the resale money is.

-In our dataset, zero DC omnibuses were priced below $39 or above $105.
-The lack of clearance deals means less bargain hunting, but the lack of OOP premiums also means less resale opportunity.
+In our tracked dataset, no DC omnibuses were priced below $39 or above $105.
+DC does have high-dollar OOP books historically, but they're far less common than Marvel's.
+The relative lack of clearance deals means less bargain hunting, and less OOP premium opportunity.
 DC's stability cuts both ways.

 Finding #5: Best Place to Buy